Gbhanuteja22/BTDrop/README.md

 - Vite for development and building
 - Tailwind CSS for styling
 - TanStack Query for state management
+- Axios for API requests

 **Backend:**
-- Node.js with Express
+- Node.js with Express and TypeScript
-- TypeScript
-- PostgreSQL database
+- In-memory storage for fast file handling
+- Multer for file uploads
-- Helmet for security
+- UUID for unique file identification
-- Express Rate Limiting
+- Express Rate Limiting & Helmet for security
+- Morgan for logging
+- Compression for response optimization

 ## 📋 Usage